PlumpMath/ng-interops/README.md

 # ng-interops
-Sample of how to call into angular from non angular and vice versa
+Sample of how to call into angular from non-angular and vice versa

 ##Key Takeaways

-Interops points when calling into angular land:
+Interoperability points when calling into angular land:
 - controller
 - service
 - etc.